Carreau/phd-dissertation/parts/part5.rst

     :alt: "Bright field image of an oocyte"
     :width: 60%

-    (YOU NEED A SCALE BAR!)
-Bright field image of a mouse oocyte before meiosis.
+    Bright field image of a mouse oocyte before meiosis (scale bar is 20 µm).
     The cell diameter is about 80µm.
 The nucleus is positioned at the center of the oocyte during Meiosis I by the help of the actin network.
 The positioning is a crucial factor for the normal division of the oocyte.
-The oocytes are a good reference system as they provide a clean spherical symmetry and due to their size give a good spatial differences between the cortex and the cytosole which helps in measuring spatial variations of mechanical properties and vesicel movement.
+The oocytes are a good reference system as they provide a clean spherical symmetry and due to their size give a good spatial differences between the cortex and the cytosol which helps in measuring spatial variations of mechanical properties and vesicle movement.
 Image Credit to Maria Almonacid from Collège de France.

 Oocytes
 *******